dachangcishen/GestureControlledCursorLeap/README.md

 # Gesture Controlled Cursor Leap

 Using the markerless hand tracking device Leap Motion Controller, collects 15D gesture and maps it to 2D plane coordinates for sequential movement research.
+By using a Leap Motion camera, you can do the calibration yourself and begin the gesture mapping by yourself.

 Mosier, K. M., Scheidt, R. A., Acosta, S., & Mussa-Ivaldi, F. A. (2005).
 Remapping hand movements in a novel geometrical environment.
 Journal of neurophysiology, 94(6), 4362–4372. https://doi.org/10.1152/jn.00380.2005